 If your baby is underweight it is important to make sure they eat when they need to.
 Whether it’s when they are crying from hunger or if you need to wake them to feed.

-How to keep a baby awake while feeding
+Tips on how to keep a baby awake while breastfeeding

-Your baby gets so comfortable in your arms, it’s easy for them to fall asleep; how could they not be comfortable?
+Your baby gets so comfortable in your arms while breastfeeding, it’s easy for them to fall asleep; how could they not be comfortable?
 You’re their favorite person.

 Since they need to eat you should to try to keep them awake during feedings.
 Having them un-swaddled is a good way to keep them awake because they aren’t as warm and cozy.